 Why Is BPC-157 the Top Choice for Tendon Repair?

 BPC-157 (Body Protection Compound-157) is a 15-amino acid peptide originally isolated from human gastric juice.
-It's the most studied and most popular peptide for tendon healing, with over 100 preclinical studies showing consistent tissue repair effects.
+More than 100 preclinical studies show consistent tissue repair effects across tendon, ligament, muscle, bone, and gut tissue.

-In a rat Achilles tendon transection model, BPC-157 significantly improved biomechanical recovery with increased load to failure, better functional index scores, and superior collagen formation.
+In a rat Achilles tendon transection model, BPC-157 significantly improved biomechanical recovery with increased load to failure, better functional index scores, and superior collagen formation compared to controls (Brcic et al., J Orthop Res, 2003).

-- Promotes collagen formation — stimulates fibroblast activity and improves tendon fiber alignment during healing, producing stronger repair tissue
+- Collagen formation: stimulates fibroblast activity and improves fiber alignment during healing

-- Works locally and systemically — you can inject near the injury for targeted effects or inject subcutaneously in the abdomen for general healing support
+- Local and systemic delivery: inject near the injury for targeted action or subcutaneously in the abdomen for broader support

 Standard Protocol: